 The purpose of your merchant bank account is to serve as a ‘buffer’ in the event that transactions are contested via chargebacks.
 The merchant bank underwrites this risk by assessing fees to each merchant based on the characteristics of their business.

-Recurly supports over a dozen payment gateways worldwide.
+Recurly supports many payment gateways worldwide as well as a variety of alternate payment methods.
 We believe that choice and flexibility help our customers make decisions that are optimal for their unique business requirements.